 - #5 See the tea plantations – not only countries in Asia are famous for their tea plantations, but you can spot many also here in Uganda.
 The best starting point to visit them is a town called Fort Portal.
 The vivid green bushes are so photogenic you would never want to leave.

 - #6 Walk with the rhinos in Ziwa Rhino Sanctuary – Even though you will not be able to see the Rhino in Uganda’s national parks, don’t give up to quickly.
 You have a pretty good alternative in the Ziwa Rhino Sanctuary, where 15 white rhinos are living in a big walled area.
 Yes, the area is unfortunately behind the fence, but that is only to protect them from the wild hunters, which killed the very last rhino in the country in 1982.
 Almost 20 years went by, before Uganda got its first male and female couple from Kenya again.
 From then on, the UWA (Uganda Wild Authority) started a breading program, in which they want to revive the white rhinos in Uganda again.
 When there are many, they will be release in the wilderness again.
+Walking among the wild rhinos was one of our best things to do in Uganda.

 - #7 Rent a canoe at Lake Bunyonyi – when arriving at the Bunyonyi Lake you will think you are in some kind of a fairytale.
 The landscape is just unreal here.
 The big volcanic lake, which has more than 29 small islands, is so charming you would want to stay here longer than first planned.
 Rent a wooden canoe (6-10 USD/day) and enjoy the peace and quiet as it looks like the time stopped here few centuries ago.
 The good news is, this lake should be bilharzias free, so it is supposed to be safe for swimming.
 The only down side of the Bunyonyi lake is its altitude, as it can get pretty chilly and rainy.

-- #9 Go Gorillas or chimpanzee trekking – this is probably the highlight of the Uganda trip, but also one of the most expensive things to do.
+- #9 Go Gorillas or chimpanzee trekking – this is probably the highlight of the Uganda trip, but also one of the most expensive things to do in Uganda.
 It is hard for me to admit, but, I did not do any of the mentioned treks – my budget was limited, very limited in fact, and I just could not afford to do it… But hey, something always needs to stay unseen for the next time!
 (Gorillas trek – 600 USD/pp, Chimpanzee trek – 80/150 USD).

-- Visit local markets – First think which you will notice, are colors… Not only because of the colorful veggies and fruit, even the people and their dresses are something you put a shine on.
+- Visit local markets – First think which you will notice are colors… Not only because of the colorful veggies and fruit, even the people and their dresses are something you put a shine on.
 Open your eyes and ears and enjoy the lively markets in all their beauties.

 - Enjoy the starry sky – lots of households are still without electricity and before you get nervous about it, stop and look at the night sky above you.
 You will be thankful, that there are still places like this in our fast developing world.